Live Theatre is a national leader in evolving new strategies for developing income and assets for the charity.

 In 2006 when we were developing the new theatre complex, and looking to increase future income, we realised that we had to create a new additional unrestricted fund.

 We started to develop a number of capital and digital projects which would develop a social, cultural and commercial return to build resilience for Live Theatre for the future.

 Our current creative enterprise projects are:

-Live Works is new £10 million capital scheme by Live Theatre to purchase and develop Quayside frontage and land and buildings adjacent to the theatre, to create new commercial office space, a new public park and Live Tales, a children and young people’s writing centre.
+Live Works is a new £10.5 million capital scheme by Live Theatre to purchase and develop Quayside frontage and land and buildings adjacent to the theatre, to create new commercial office space, a new public park and Live Tales, a children and young people’s writing centre.

 Live Works development will create:

 • A new landmark building on Newcastle’s Quayside with approximately 1500sqm net of highly desirable premium office space with river views.
 For more information on the commercial office spaces rental see www.liveworks.org.uk.

 • New commercial opportunities and visibility on the busy Quayside thoroughfare for Live Theatre